jvalkeal/spring-security-pat/README.md

 The API server includes endpoints that illustrate the differences between browser-based and command-line client requests.

-> **_IMPORTANT:_**  These samples are configured to use hostnames `idserver` and `apiserver` to work around issues with _JSESSIONID_ cookie not get mangled with servers as browser cookies are bound to hostnames thus using `localhost` for both would not work.
+> **_IMPORTANT:_**  These samples are configured to use hostnames `idserver` and `apiserver` to work around issues with _JSESSIONID_ cookies not getting mangled with servers, as browser cookies are bound to hostnames.
+Thus, using `localhost` for both would not work.

 Have something like this in your _hosts_ file: